-Indeed, yields across maturities tend to co-move as revealed by Figure 4.
-The overnight rate is closely linked to the 1-year bill rate while the connection to other rates appears to be weaker.
+As revealed by Figure 4, yields across maturities tend to co-move.
+While the overnight rate is closely linked to the 1-year bill rate, the connection to other rates appears to be weaker.
 For example, short-term rates declined in response to the cut of the policy in late 2015 rate while long-term rates rose.
 This could reflect either revision in expectation about economic growth or perception by market participants that the easing is temporary.
 The behavior of interest rates in late 2015 and 2016 is in line with the explanation that market participants believe that the current stance is temporary and likely to be reversed in the future.
-This tells us that long rates don't move systematically in the same direction as short rates.
+This tells us that long rates don't move systematically in the same direction as short rates